 The compromise bill adopts the Senate's approach to the Historic Tax Credit.
 The legislation maintains the HTC but, in a change from current law, requires investors to claim the credit over five years.

 The bill eliminates the 10 percent credit for pre-1936 non-historic rehabilitation.
 Transition measures were included with expenses for the rehabilitation of non-historic buildings owned as of January 1, 2018, qualifying for the credit if their rehabilitation begins within 180 days of enactment.

-Low Income Housing Tax Credit – Retained
+LOW-INCOME Housing Tax Credit – Retained

 LIHTC was maintained in the legislation in its current form.
 The conference committee rejected proposals to eliminate the existing exemption for artist housing, as well as new provisions for rural housing.
-The preservation of PABs was also an essential element of maintaining the effectiveness of LIHTC.
+The preservation of PABs was also an essential element in maintaining the effectiveness of LIHTC.